 Incent people to provide you documentary funding with different donation levels and exclusive gifts, like signed posters, a pre-release DVD, a “members-only” Director’s forum, private invite to a first screening, a credit in the film, free t-shirt, etc. People love to feel they’re part of something unique and exclusive.

 For example, for a $10,000 donation they'll get their logo shown at the beginning and end of your documentary and promoted on your website and in all your marketing efforts.

 Many first time filmmakers have the fantasy their documentary funding will come in one big check, from one big donor or foundation.
 The reality is that documentary funding often comes from many different sources and so your fundraising strategy must involve casting a wide net and following any and every lead you can think of.
 Documentary grants are often the hardest and most time consuming option and are only recommended if you have a solid filmmaking team with a strong list of credits.

 In summary, remember people give money to people they like and trust.
 So, no matter your documentary funding strategy, you can not go wrong interacting and building relationships with as many people as possible and sharing your passion for your project with anyone who will listen.

-If you enjoyed this article, be sure to check out the variety Documentary Fundraising Toolkits and Courses from the Emmy-winning creator of Desktop Documentaries.
-The toolkit includes a 190-page full-color documentary fundraising guide, a 25-page documentary proposal template with instructions, two budget templates with budgeting guide, list of the top 100 documentary film grants, e-book with 25 specific fundraising ideas to start raising your first $10,000 and a fundraising check-list.
+If you enjoyed this article, be sure to check out the variety of Documentary Fundraising Toolkits and Courses from the Emmy-winning creator of Desktop Documentaries.
+Fundraising Tooklits, FREE Starter Courses, Proposal templates, Budget templates, specific fundraising ideas and more.